eldendo/aStackLanguage/README.md

 ## Chapter 2
 ### The interpreter

 Our evaluator will be a very simple interpreter.
-Everything "word" we enter is looked up in the list and something is executed.
+Every "word" we enter is looked up in the list and something is executed.
 If the word is not in the list, an 'unknown command' error is returned.
 As an example, a command "HI" is added, and three commands which change the color of the screen using poke commands to the video hardware.

 ```RealBasic